jperkel/parse_command_line/README.md

 3) Register arguments with `reg_argument()`.
 For instance, to allow the user to supply a file name on the command line, you might call `reg_argument("--outfile","-o","outfile",NA,argsType$TypeValue,'specify outfile')`.
 This registers a long parameter (`--outfile`), a short version (`-o`), a variable to hold the provided value (`outfile`), a default value (`NA`), the parameter type (`argsType$TypeValue`), and a description string.
 - `sparam` is optional in `reg_argument()`. eg: `reg_argument("--print",NA,"print",FALSE,argsType$TypeBool,"print output")`
 - Arguments can also be supplied as a list of lists in a single call.
 For example, using `args <- list(list("--plot","-p","plot",FALSE,argsType$TypeBool,"plot output"), list("--outfile","-o","outfile",NA,argsType$TypeValue,'specify outfile'))` and `reg_argument_list(args)`.
+- `reg_argument_list()` supports an additional parameter for each argument, which allows you to control its scope. eg, `list("--payee","-p","payee",NA,argsType$TypeValue,'specify payee',c("withdraw","check"))` means the `--payee` argument is ignored unless associated with the command/subcommand pair, `withdraw check`.
+By default, arguments apply to all commands.
 4) Register optional commands with `reg_command()`, and subcommands with `reg_subcmd()`.
 - Note that if a command is registered, one must be provided on the command line.
 The command is assumed to be the first argument; subcommands are assumed to be the second argument. eg, `MyRprogram.R add phone <params>`
 - Commands and subcommands can also be supplied as a list in a single call using `reg_commands_list()` and `reg_subcommand_list()`, respectively.